Comparison

 Benchmarks change recommendations.

 A generic bookkeeper says 'your margins look fine.'
-A Level CFO says 'your 31% gross margin is bottom-quartile vs. 38% median across 2,200 contractors — here are three pricing moves to lift it.'
+The Level team says 'your 31% gross margin is bottom-quartile vs. 38% median across 2,200 contractors — here are three pricing moves to lift it.'

 Frequently Asked Questions